junxit/us-congress-code/title-10/chapter-9/sec-222d.md

 ### References in Text

 The Arms Export Control Act, referred to in subsec. (b)(12), is Pub.
 L. 90–629, Oct.
 22, 1968, 82 Stat.
 1320.
 Chapter 2 of the Act is classified generally to subchapter II (§ 2761 et seq.) of chapter 39 of Title 22, Foreign Relations and Intercourse.
 For complete classification of this Act to the Code, see Short Title note set out under section 2751 of Title 22 and Tables.

+### Amendments

+2025—Subsec. (c).
+Pub.
+L. 119–60 inserted “that term” after “meaning given” and “and Sustainment” after “Under Secretary of Defense for Acquisition”.